johncsnyder/restic-backup/README.md

 Copy it and replace the placeholders with your repository's information.
 You can further customize the backup frequency etc.

-To load the service, that you can get automated backups running in the background, run
+To load the service into launchd, run

 ```
 launchctl load com.restic.backup.plist